Alliance Historic Model Vineyard

 ACRe have partnered with co-founders William and Malya Levin to grow Alliance Historic Model Vineyard on their historic family farmland.
 Eli Silins of Camuna Cellars is overseeing the creation, stewardship and maintenance, experimenting with biodynamic and permaculture methods.
 Together they are working with local vineyard management company Vinetech to install and maintain.

-After about 3 years, Eli will harvest and use the grapes for production of his kosher wine at Camuna Cellars.
+After 3 years, Eli will harvest and use the grapes for production of his kosher wine at Camuna Cellars.

 SUPPORTERS